yudapinhas/helmfiles/charts/argo-apps/README.md

 ---

-## 🆕 How to Onboard a New Microservice
+## 🆕 Onboarding new charts to Kuberenetes
+Can be either new microservice or platform tool like grafana, jenkins, argo worldflows, etc..

 1. **Create a new ArgoCD `Application` YAML for your service:**